 - pliers and wire cutter (if shortening a metal zipper)

-How to Refashion a Men’s Quilted Flannel Shirt into a Bomber Jacket
+How to make a Men’s Quilted Flannel Shirt Refashion into a Bomber Jacket

 My men’s flannel shirt was an XL and quilted on the inside.
 The inside just needed to be turned to the outside and refashioned into a Bomber Jacket. :) Here’s how I did it.